-With ThemeBuilder, you can create new themes, customize existing ones, and organize them in projects.
-You are in full control of the appearance of every Telerik UI for Blazor component while at the same time you can apply large-scale updates in seconds.
+With the ThemeBuilder app, you can create new themes, customize existing ones, and organize them in projects.
+You are in full control of the appearance of every Telerik UI for Blazor component while, at the same time, you can apply large-scale updates in seconds.
 To speed up the customization of your Blazor app, the ThemeBuilder preview visualizes every style change almost instantly.

-To learn more about using ThemeBuilder, visit the ThemeBuilder documentation portal where you can learn how to:
+Visit the ThemeBuilder documentation portal to learn how to:

-If you work with designers, ThemeBuilder allows you to style the Telerik UI for Blazor components exactly as required by your application's design and to apply your brand colors.
+If you work with designers, ThemeBuilder allows you to style the Telerik UI for Blazor components precisely as required by your application's design and to apply your brand colors.

 To improve the collaboration between designers and developers, Telerik UI for Blazor comes with four UI Kits for Figma: Material, Bootstrap, Fluent, and Telerik UI Default.
 Your designers will use them to create the required application design and to apply your brand colors.
 To implement these design requirements, you need to create a new theme in ThemeBuilder and customize it: